So how can raising awareness help?

 Cancer is complex and caused by a number of factors, only some of which are in our control- being a woman and aging clearly are beyond that, along with our genes- inheriting the BRCA1 or BRCA2 gene mutation can increase your risk of developing hereditary breast cancer by about 45-65%.
 Most breast cancers are not hereditary, however.

 Here are a few lifestyle tips that may have a bit more control over…

 1) Eat whole, organic foods as much as possible, and limit sugar and processed foods.
 Processed and pre-packaged foods can increase our exposure to harmful chemicals.

 Now is the perfect time of year to add deep orange veggies to our diets- squashes, sweet potatoes and carrots, as well as melons, are high in Vitamin A and carotenoids which are known for their cancer-preventing properties

 2) Maintain a healthy weight and normal exercise routine.
 Being overweight or gaining significant weight has been linked to a higher risk, and regular exercise has been found to lower risk by about 10-20%.
-If would like guidance we have a new Deflate Your Weight Program starting next week!
+If would like guidance ask about our Deflate Your Weight Program!

 3) Avoid smoking and alcohol consumption.
 According to the Susan G. Komen Breast Cancer Foundation, studies have found that women who consume 2-3 alcoholic beverages per day have a 20% higher risk of breast cancer than non-drinkers.